Racks railway station: History

 The station, 62.64 miles south of Glasgow Saint Enoch station, opened in July 1848.
 The station is now closed, although the line running through the station remains open.
 The station building has been converted into a private dwelling.
-The difference in height between the main building and platform level was overcome by the use of two fenced diagonal ramps built into the slope with the remainder of the area occupied by a profusion of shrubbery and flower beds.
+The difference in height between the main building and platform level was overcome by the use of two fenced diagonal ramps built into the slope, with the remainder of the area occupied by a profusion of shrubbery and flower beds.

-Racks was opened by the Glasgow, Dumfries and Carlisle Railway, which then became part of the Glasgow and South Western Railway; in 1923 it became part of the London Midland and Scottish Railway at the Grouping, passing on to the Scottish Region of British Railways following the 1948 nationalisation of the railways.
-It had been a 'Wednesday Only' since 1860 before becoming a fully open station on 2 January 1865.
+Racks station was opened by the Glasgow, Dumfries and Carlisle Railway, which then became part of the Glasgow and South Western Railway.
+In 1923, it became part of the London Midland and Scottish Railway at the Grouping, passing on to the Scottish Region of British Railways following the 1948 nationalisation of the railways.
+It had been a 'Wednesday Only' station since 1860 before becoming a fully open station on 2 January 1865.
 It was closed by the British Railways Board under the Beeching Axe in 1965.